 The Carneros region in Napa Valley is known for its small-batch, family-owned wineries, which are comparable to that of Burgundy, France.
-You will begin in Carneros and visit one-two wineries along the mostly flat biking terrain.
+You will begin in Carneros and visit 1-2 wineries along the mostly flat biking terrain.
 This leisurely route is made up of beautiful, lush vineyards, and nature welcomes you with open arms.
 Keep an eye out for the local wildlife while you enjoy a Wine Country picnic lunch at a magnificent winery with a lovely view.
 After your final wine tasting, you will bike back to Carneros.

 Calistoga Sip 'n' Cycle Bike Tour